airhartm/edu-frontend-demo/README.md

 # Sample Front-End Project

 ## Project Overview
-This project is a sample front-end developed during a certification course around 2014, designed to demonstrate essential design elements in front-end web development.
-The project showcases the use of embedded fonts, icon and CSS toolkits, and features well-structured HTML and CSS.
+This project is a sample front-end developed during a certification course in 2014, designed to demonstrate essential design elements in front-end web development.
+The project showcases the use of embedded fonts, icon and CSS toolkits, and features (for that era) well-structured HTML and CSS.

 ## Technologies Used
 - **HTML**: Provides the structure and semantic elements.